Generating spin polarization from vorticity through nonlocal collisions

 \textit{Introduction} -- The study of polarization phenomena in heavy-ion collisions has attracted significant attention in the past~\cite{Liang:2004ph,Voloshin:2004ha,Betz:2007kg,Becattini:2007sr}.
 Experimental studies show that the spin of hadrons emitted in noncentral collisions is aligned with the direction of the global angular momentum~\cite{STAR:2017ckg,Adam:2018ivw,Acharya:2019vpe}.
 The magnitude of the global polarization of $\Lambda$ baryons can be very well described by models based on relativistic hydrodynamics and assuming local thermodynamic equilibrium of the spin degrees of freedom~\cite{Becattini:2007sr,Becattini:2013vja,Becattini:2013fla,Becattini:2015ska,Becattini:2016gvu,Karpenko:2016jyx,Pang:2016igs,Xie:2017upb}.
 Particles get polarized through the rotation of the medium in a way which resembles the Barnett effect~\cite{Barnett:1935}.
 Unfortunately, the same models~\cite{Becattini:2017gcx,Becattini:2020ngo} are not able to describe the experimentally measured longitudinal $\Lambda$ polarization~\cite{Adam:2019srw}.
 This problem is currently the focus of intense work~\cite{Florkowski:2019qdp,Florkowski:2019voj,Zhang:2019xya,Becattini:2019ntv,Xia:2019fjf,Wu:2019eyi,Sun:2018bjl,Liu:2019krs}, however, a convincing solution does not yet exist.

 In order to address this problem one needs to understand how the orbital angular momentum of the strongly interacting matter created in noncentral heavy-ion collisions is converted into the spin angular momentum of its constituents.
-In order to account for the nontrivial dynamics of the spin degrees of freedom, it has been proposed to introduce the rank-three spin tensor as additional dynamical variable, promoting relativistic hydrodynamics to a theory of spin hydrodynamics~\cite{Florkowski:2017ruc,Florkowski:2017dyn,Florkowski:2018myy,Becattini:2018duy,Florkowski:2018fap,Hattori:2019lfp,Bhadury:2020puc}.
+In order to account for the nontrivial dynamics of the spin degrees of freedom, it has been proposed to introduce the rank-three spin tensor as additional dynamical variable, promoting relativistic hydrodynamics to a theory of spin hydrodynamics~\cite{Florkowski:2017ruc,Florkowski:2017dyn,Florkowski:2018myy,Becattini:2018duy,Florkowski:2018fap,Hattori:2019lfp,Bhadury:2020puc} (for a different approach based on the Lagrangian formalism see Refs.~\cite{Montenegro:2017rbu,Montenegro:2017lvf,Montenegro:2018bcf,Montenegro:2020paq}).
 Since spin is inherently a quantum feature, any rigorous derivation of spin hydrodynamics must be based on quantum field theory.
 However, in order to see how orbital angular momentum can be converted into spin and vice versa on a microscopic level, it is advantageous to first derive a Boltzmann equation from quantum field theory, and then obtain hydrodynamics from the former, for instance by applying the method of moments~\cite{Denicol:2012cn}.